dyells07/C-/README.md

 2. Open the project in Visual Studio.

-3. Build the solution.
+3. Build the project to compile the code.

-4. Run the program.
+4. Run the project by pressing `F5` or by clicking on the green "Play" button in the toolbar.

 ## Usage